nielskrijger/codefresh-test/README.md

 ## Upload to s3 chart repository

-Install [helm s3 plugin](https://github.com/hypnoglow/helm-s3), follow their instructions and create a bucket for you chart.
+Install [helm s3 plugin](https://github.com/hypnoglow/helm-s3), follow their instructions and create a new bucket.

 When you feel ready uploaded the chart, go and run: